groboclown/nightjar-mesh/docs/extension-points.md

 ## Data Store

+Data store extension points manage document stores for various document types.

 The data store extension point executables are defined in the `DATA_STORE_EXEC` environment variable.

 The executable takes these arguments:

-* `--activity=(activity name)` Uses entries for the corresponding activity, which is either "configuration" or "template".
+* `--document=(document name)` Uses entries for the corresponding document, which is currently either "discovery-map" or "templates".
 * `--previous-document-version=(version id or blank)` Tells the data store to only generate an output if there is a more recent version of the document than the previously returned one.
 If the value is blank, then the output is generated.
 This is only used for "pull" actions.
 * `--action=(commit / fetch)` Fetches entries from the data store, or commits entries to the data store.
 * `--action-file=(filename)`  The input (for commit actions) or output (for fetch actions) file.